pythonarcade/arcade/doc/tutorials/bundling_with_pyinstaller/index.rst

     pyinstaller myscript.py --add-data "images;images"

-Multiple data files and directories
+Multiple Data Files and Directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use the ``--add-data`` flag multiple times to add multiple files and directories into the bundle: